John Glenn: Friendship 7 flight

 As the first American in orbit, Glenn became a national hero, met President John F. Kennedy, and received a ticker-tape parade in New York reminiscent of those honoring Charles Lindbergh and other heroes.
 He became "so valuable to the nation as an iconic figure", according to NASA administrator Charles Bolden, that Kennedy would not "risk putting him back in space again."
 Glenn's fame and political potential were noted by the Kennedys, and he became a friend of the Kennedy family.
 On February 23, 1962, President Kennedy gave him the NASA Distinguished Service Medal for his Friendship 7 flight.
 Upon receiving the award, Glenn said, "I would like to consider I was a figurehead for this whole big, tremendous effort, and I am very proud of the medal I have on my lapel."
 Glenn also received his sixth Distinguished Flying Cross for his efforts.
 He was among the first group of astronauts to be awarded the Congressional Space Medal of Honor.
 The award was presented to him by President Jimmy Carter in 1978.
 After his 1962 spaceflight, NASA proposed giving Glenn the Medal of Honor, but Glenn did not think that would be appropriate.
+Instead, he was awarded the Congressional Space Medal of Honor.
 His military and space awards were stolen from his home in 1978, and he remarked that he would keep this medal in a safe.